MikkelSchubert/adapterremoval/docs/manpage.rst

 	Reads longer than this length are discarded following trimming.
 Defaults to no maximum.

+.. option:: --min-mean-quality X

+	Reads with a mean quality score less than this value (in the range 0 to 126) following trimming are discarded.
+Defaults to no minimum.

+.. option:: min-complexity X

+	Reads with a sequence quality less than this value after trimming are discarded.
+Complexity is measured as the fraction of positions that differ from the previous position.
+A suggested value is 0.3.
+Defaults to no minimum.

 Demultiplexing options
 ~~~~~~~~~~~~~~~~~~~~~~

 .. option:: --barcode-list filename

-	Perform demultiplxing using table of one or two fixed-length barcodes for SE or PE reads.
+	Perform demultiplexing using table of one or two fixed-length barcodes for SE or PE reads.
 The table is expected to contain 2 or 3 columns, the first of which represent the name of a given sample, and the second and third of which represent the mate 1 and (optionally) the mate 2 barcode sequence.
 For a detailed description, see the "Demultiplexing" section of the online documentation.

 .. option:: --barcode-mm n
 	Maximum number of mismatches allowed when counting mismatches in both the mate 1 and the mate 2 barcode for paired reads.